Sky Cubacub

-Sky Cubacub (born October 23, 1991) is an American designer and founder of Rebirth Garments. is an American designer, activist, and founder of Rebirth Garments.
+Sky Cubacub (born 1991) is an American designer, activist, and founder of Rebirth Garments.
 They were born in Chicago, Illinois and identify as a non-binary Filipinx disabled queer.
 Cubacub graduated from the School of the Art Institute of Chicago in 2015, and earned a Bachelor of Fine Arts.
 Their fashion brand Rebirth Garments was launched in 2014.
 They also teamed up with the Chicago Public Library in October 2020 to create a fashion program called Radical Fit for the Chicago Public Library.
 Cubacub has held several performances, exhibitions, and lectures from Chicago, to New York City, and Ottawa.
-They’ve won several awards including the most recent Ford Foundation, United States Artist and Andrew W Mellon foundation Disability Futures Fellow in 2021.
+They've won several awards including the most recent Ford Foundation, United States Artist and Andrew W Mellon foundation Disability Futures Fellow in 2021.